Measuring Epistemic Humility in Multimodal Large Language Models: Additional Details

 \subsection{Models for Data Generation}

-Our data generation pipeline utilized two primary models to create the initial pool of questions for HumbleBench.
+Our data generation pipeline used two models to create the initial pool of questions for HumbleBench.

 \begin{itemize} \item \textbf{InstructBLIP} was employed for the \textit{data enrichment} phase.
 We used the Vicuna-7B variant.
-InstructBLIP is a vision-language model renowned for its ability to follow instructions to perform detailed visual analysis.
-Its core innovation, the Querying Transformer (Q-Former), effectively extracts fine-grained visual features relevant to a given textual prompt.
-This capability was instrumental in generating the rich attribute descriptions for each object, which formed the semantic foundation for our questions.
+InstructBLIP is an instruction-following vision-language model whose Querying Transformer (Q-Former) extracts visual features relevant to a textual prompt.
+We used it to generate candidate attribute descriptions for each object, which served as intermediate cues for question generation and were later manually verified.

 \item \textbf{GPT-4-Turbo} was used for the \textit{question synthesis} stage.
-Specifically, we utilized the \texttt{gpt-4-turbo-2024-02-15-preview} version.
-This model is characterized by its advanced instruction-following capabilities, a large context window, and a native JSON output mode.
-The JSON mode was particularly crucial, as it allowed us to enforce a strict, machine-readable output format, while its reasoning abilities were essential for generating plausible, context-aware distractors for the multiple-choice questions based on our complex prompt. \end{itemize}
+Specifically, we used the \texttt{gpt-4-turbo-2024-02-15-preview} version.
+Its instruction-following ability, large context window, and JSON output mode allowed us to enforce a machine-readable output format and generate plausible, context-aware distractors from the structured prompt. \end{itemize}